 Council Member Ward 1 – Nan Bowen

 Nan Bowen started her term to represent Ward 1 in 2016.
 Ms. Bowen ran unopposed in 2019 and began her second term as Council Member Ward 1.

 Council Member Ward 2 – Rebecca Yardley

 Rebecca Yardley was elected June 9, 2020.
-The City held a Special Election to fill the vacant seat of Council Member Ward 2 left open when long-term Council Member Annie Sutton resigned her seat to run for Mayor.
+The City held a Special Election to fill the vacant seat of Ward 2 after the resignation of Annie Sutton.

 Notable Officials Of The Past